• A

 Tracks

-• Student Psychological Well-Being in the Context of Societal and Individual Needs
+• Student Well-Being in Academic and Social Diversity

-• Big Data and Analytics in University Development Management
+• Big Data and Analytics for Measuring Heterogeneity

 • Open track